How to avoid the pitfalls of pit stains.

-Despite this heralding the second spate of high temperatures within a month, people are pretty much guaranteed to lose their minds as the mercury soars.
+But while we're stuck with the heat, people are pretty much guaranteed to lose their minds as the mercury soars.
 Perhaps it's delirium, but high temperatures are known to bring out some odd behaviour.

-So, here's our guide to getting through the worst of it, without bringing shame upon yourself, your friends or your family.
+Here's our guide to getting through the worst of it.

 Do not be either of these people.